Remove an LDAP user safely on Splunk Enterprise

 If you remove a user from your LDAP directory, Splunk Enterprise does not automatically remove the corresponding Splunk user.
-Usually this is not an issue, but if the user has global permissions of any sort, LDAP may generate errors.
+Usually this is not a problem, but if the user has global permissions of any sort, LDAP might generate errors.

 Take the following steps to safely remove a Splunk user:

-3. For any searches or objects that the user owns, change the owner.
-You change it an admin user or maintenance account, or whatever you prefer.
+- For any searches or objects that the user owns, change the owner.
+You can change it any other valid user.

-5. Once you have redirected any object ownership, you can safely remove the
+- Once you have redirected object ownership, you can safely remove the

 Configure single sign-on with SAML